“When diet is right, medicine is of no need; when diet is wrong, medicine is of no use.” -Ayurvedic Proverb

 Muscle and joint pain

-Balanced digestion means balanced agni: Not too hot (acidity) or too cold (no appetite or slow sluggish digestion).
-Regular hunger and elimination are signs of balanced digestion.
-Healthy elimination is timely and feels complete, lacks offensive odor or straining and has the shape and consistency of a banana—some a little dryer, some a little looser—and tends to float without leaving a sticky residue on the toilet or on you.
-Other Signs of Balanced Agni:
+Healthy elimination is timely, within the first few hours of waking, and feels complete.
+It lacks offensive odor or straining and has the shape and consistency of a banana—some a little dryer, some a little looser.
+It tends to float and does not leave a sticky residue on you or in the toilet.
+Other signs are:

 Clear mind/ clear thinking